michalmonday/fast_map/README.md

 #### \*Regarding task execution order
 Tasks are passed to separate processes in their original order (attempting to produce ordered returns as fast as possible.
 However, tasks are executed in parallel, and there is no mechanism implemented in this library to ensure their start/end point will be ordered/synchronized.

 **What does it mean?**

-The code below will print numbers in wrong order:
+The code below will print numbers in the wrong order.
 ```python
 def f(x):
     print(x)